RunKingProgram/BinaryOptim-GRAMMAR/README.md

 #### opsm
 The total number of SNPs used for optimization, which is set by default at 50000.<br>
 #### Test
-An optional for association test, a test at once or joint analysis.<br>
+An optional for association test: a test at once or joint analysis.<br>
 #### QQ
 logicals.
 If TURE, Q-Q plot would be drawn.<br>
 #### Manh